Laurel Goodwin

-Laurel Goodwin (August 11, 1942 – February 25, 2022) was an American film and television actress who is best known for her role as the love interest of Elvis Presley in the 1962 film Girls!
+Laurel Goodwin (August 11, 1942 – February 25, 2022) was an American film and television actress who is known for her role as the love interest of Elvis Presley in the 1962 film Girls!
 Girls!
-Girls!, as well appearing as Yeoman J.M.
-Colt in the rejected Star Trek pilot episode.
+Girls!, as well as appearing as Yeoman J.M.
+Colt in the rejected Star Trek pilot episode "The Cage".

 Life and career

 Goodwin was born in Wichita, Kansas, on August 11, 1942.
 She later moved with her family to San Diego, and then San Francisco.

 A child model, Goodwin made her screen debut as the love interest of Elvis Presley in the film, Girls!
 Girls!
 Girls!
 (1962).

 She was a co-star in the Paramount comedy Papa's Delicate Condition (1963), playing Augusta Griffith, the daughter of Jack (Jackie Gleason) and Amberlyn Griffith.
 She also appeared in the western films Stage to Thunder Rock (1964), Law of the Lawless (1964) and The Glory Guys (1965).